gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

 ## Specifying the objective

 Our goal is to find a sequence of contractions that fully contracts the graph within the specified number of moves.
-A contraction is defined by the vertex being contracted and the color it's being assigned, so a puzzle solution will be a sequence of `(vertex, color)` pairs.

-The naïve, brute force approach is a simple tree traversal -- select a vertex at random, select a color of one of its neighbors (different from its own color), contract the vertex with that color, and repeat until only one vertex remains.
-Do this for all possible vertices/colors and terminate when a solution is found with the desired length.
+The naïve, brute force approach is a simple tree traversal (like a BFS or DFS).
+You could simply select a starting vertex arbitrarily, recolor it to match at least one of its neighbors, contract the vertex, and repeat until only one vertex remains.
+You terminate the search when you've found a sequence that fully contracts the graph and also respects the allotted number of moves.

-> You may notice that the order in which vertices are contracted matters, so the number of possible contraction sequences grows exponentially with the number of vertices.
+The order in which vertices are contracted matters, so the number of possible contraction sequences grows exponentially with the number of vertices.
+For graphs of only a dozen vertices, this search might take a while...

-If you're itching for the deep learning, you may skip ahead at your own risk to the <a href="#deep-learning-approach">part about graph neural networks</a>.
+> If you're wondering why we haven't gotten to the deep learning yet, you may skip ahead at your own risk to the <a href="#deep-learning-approach">part about graph neural networks</a>.
+For now, though, I want to share some of the optimizations I found when solving this problem without machine learning.

 ## Ordering heuristics

-The brute force approach is way too slow, so let's come up with some tricks to speed up this solver a bit.
+We can do better than naïve brute force search by implementing some simple heuristics to prioritize more promising contractions first.

-The first heuristic is pretty intuitive -- to get from many edges (in the initial graph) to no edges (in a graph with one vertex) we should pick contractions that remove many edges.
-Vertices with more neighbors have a good chance of resulting in large contractions.
+The first heuristic to speed up the naïve solver is pretty intuitive.
+To get from many edges (in the initial graph) to no edges (in a graph with one vertex) we should pick contractions that remove many edges.
+And vertices with more neighbors have a good chance of resulting in large contractions.
 Let's try using <i>vertex degree</i> as a heuristic!

 ```python
 def iter_nodes_by_degree(G: nx.Graph, nodes: Iterable[str]) -> Iterator[str]: